Mastering the Password Reset: Best Practices with Common Pitfalls and Solutions for Enhanced Security

 Under pressure to meet deadlines, developers often resort to shortcuts, and hardcoding secrets directly into code is a common pitfall.
 This practice is a catastrophic security risk.

 We've witnessed firsthand the consequences of this mistake.
-A JWT token was once hardcoded into a function, leaving the entire system vulnerable.
-If your source code is exposed, whether through a compromised version control server or accidental leaks, any hardcoded secrets are instantly compromised, rendering your security measures useless.
+In one case, a JWT token was hardcoded into a function, leaving the entire system vulnerable.
+If your source code is exposed — whether through a compromised version control server or accidental leaks — any hardcoded secrets are instantly compromised, rendering your security measures useless.

 To protect your application, adhere to these essential principles: